dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 ![OpenShit Operator Hub CSM install](operator_hub_install.gif)

+### Certified vs Community
->NOTE: Dell CSM Operator is distributed as both `Certified` & `Community` editions.
-Both editions have the same codebase and are supported by Dell Technologies, the only difference is that the `Certified` version is validated by RedHat.
-The `Certified` version is often released couple of days/weeks after the `Community` version.
+Dell CSM Operator is distributed as both `Certified` & `Community` editions.

+Both editions have the same codebase and are supported by Dell Technologies, the only differences are:
+* The `Certified` version is officially supported by Redhat by partnering with software vendors.
+* The `Certified` version is often released couple of days/weeks after the `Community` version.
+* The `Certified` version is specific to Openshift and can only be installed on specific Openshift versions where it is certified.
+* The `Community` can be installed on any Kubernetes distributions.

 ### Manual Installation on a cluster without OLM